The Dogg

 Martin Morocky (born 31 March 1983), known by his stage name as The Dogg (or King TeeDee), is a Namibian musician.
-Considered a kwaito artist, his debut album, Shimaliw' Osatana, was released in 2004 to mixed reviews.
+Considered a Kwaito artist, his debut album, Shimaliw' Osatana, was released in 2004 to mixed reviews.
 The Dogg was part of the group Omalaeti O'Swapo, which released one album in 2004.
-His music is enjoyed internationally, in countries such as South Africa, Botswana, Angola, Zambia and Zimbabwe.
-The Dogg has performed in France, England and Canada.
-He has received awards and nominations from Channel O. He is one of the highest awarded artists in his country, as well as one of the highest selling.
-As of 2022, King Tee Dee has about 11 albums and over 20 awards to his name, and he is the most awarded musician in Namibia.
+His music is enjoyed internationally, in countries such as South Africa, Botswana, Angola, Zambia, and Zimbabwe.
+The Dogg has performed in France, England, and Canada.
+He has received awards and nominations from Channel O. He is one of the highest-awarded artists in his country, as well as one of the highest-selling.
+As of 2022, King Tee Dee has about 11 albums, where most of his songs are on livestream.

-The money earned through live performances, licenses, royalties, and awards has contributed significantly to King Tee Dee’s net worth.
+The money earned through live performances, licenses, royalties, and awards has contributed significantly to King Tee Dee's net worth.

 The Dogg is the owner of the Mshasho Productions record label and the associated Mshasho Clothing.

 Early life

 The Dogg began his formal education at Onayena Primary School situated in Onayena, a village in east Ondangwa, where he has been living since returning from exile in Zambia, in 1989.
 Morocky is the youngest child of four siblings.
 His aspiration as a child was to become a mechanical engineer while music remained a dormant passion.
 In 1997, he moved to Windhoek City to attend his secondary education at Augustineum Secondary School in Khomasdal.
 After graduating from high school, Morocky chose to study for a Science degree at the University of Namibia.
-He left the university after one academic year to pursue a career in music.
+He left the university after one academic year to pursue a music career.